-The Commission's employees who retire are eligible for PEIA health and life benefits, provided they meet the minimum eligibility requirements of the PERS The RHBT Medicare-eligible retired employees and their Medicare-eligible dependents receive medical and drug coverage from a Medicare Advantage Plan.
-Eligible participants hired after June 30, 2010, will be required to fully fund premium contributions upon retirement.
+The Commission's employees who retire are eligible for PEIA health and life benefits, provided they meet the minimum eligibility requirements of the PERS or meet certain other eligibility The RHBT Medicare-eligible retired employees and their Medicare-eligible dependents receive medical and drug coverage from a Medicare Advantage Plan.
+Under this arrangement, the Eligible participants hired after June 30, 2010, will be required to fully fund premium contributions upon retirement.
 The Plan is a closed plan to new entrants.